hkirk/ST2ITS2_Material/slide_server/slides/Week 2/inheritance.md

 ### Hide method with `new`

 * The compiler is actually helping us?
-* And telling us how to be specific about this
+* And telling us how to be specific about hidding

 ```
 Warning CS0108 'BrickLayer.HitWithForce' hides inherited